 - 1VerdictGreat practicality, rock-bottom running costs and a very competitive list price mean the Skoda Superb iV plug-in hybrid is a true class leader

 - 2Range, MPG, CO2 & chargingVery few cars of this size or shape offer the potential for quite such low running costs; the Skoda Superb iV could cost you mere pennies to run

-- 4Engines, drive & performance - currently readingDespite its impressive performance figures, the Superb iV is no sports model – but as a comfortable, capable family car there’s little to fault it
+- 4Performance, engine & drive - currently readingDespite its impressive performance figures, the Superb iV is no sports model – but as a comfortable, capable family car there's little to fault it